 The theme, “School Board Strong” ” highlights the role of school board members as officials who are elected/appointed by the people in their local communities to impact and ensure the success of schools and students.

 “Our school board members demonstrate their commitment to our district and community on a daily basis,” says LCSD Superintendent Dr. Wanda Andrews.
 “We greatly appreciate their support, presence and leadership.”

 In LCSD, school board members develop policies and make tough decisions on complex educational and social issues impacting the entire community.
 They bear responsibility for an annual budget of more than $15 million, nearly 2,000 students, hundreds of employees and a substantial physical plant.

 Several board members have completed board training through The South Carolina School Boards Association (SCSBA) and The South Carolina School Boards Insurance Trust (SCSBIT), even serving as officers and delegates in each of the organizations.
 The leadership training and experience of the board have resulted in the district realizing increases in fiscal and scholastic capacity.

-For the month of January, the district and its schools will boast the photos of the board and host a member at each location in order to better demonstrate their appreciation.
-At the month’s regularly scheduled meeting on Thursday, Jan.
-24, students from each school will pay tribute to the board in some form of artistic expression.
+For the month of January, the district and its schools will continue to boast the photos of the board and host a member at each location in order to better demonstrate their appreciation.

 The men and women serving LCSD are: (Standing L-R:) Chairperson Sanya Moses, Secretary Queenie M. Boyd, Dottie Baker, Vice-Chairperson Sylvia Scott (Seated L-R:) Regitt James, Johnny McDuffie and Nathaniel Brunson